 Copper Prevention and Care

-You should also avoid using a harsh cleaning that contains bleach on your copper kitchenware.
+You should also avoid needing a harsh cleaning that contains bleach on your copper kitchenware.

 How Often Should Copper Be Cleaned and Polished?